CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

 ## Travis and Continuous Integration

-Cesium uses [Travis](https://travis-ci.org/) for continuous integration, building and testing pull requests automatically.
+Cesium uses [Travis](https://travis-ci.org/) for continuous integration.
 The Travis configuration and all the steps of the build process are defined in `travis.yml`.
 The blog post [Cesium Continuous Integration](http://cesiumjs.org/2016/04/07/Cesium-Continuous-Integration/) contains an in-depth explaination of the travis build process.

 Travis triggers a build whenever someone opens a pull request or pushes code to the Cesium repository.
 After the build has completed, at the bottom on the pull request, the status of the build is shown and you can access the build by clicking the "Details" link.